Egypt: Temples, Pyramids, the Nile and More

 Day 2:

-On our second day in Cairo, we just toured around the city before heading out that night to our next destination.
+On the second day in Cairo, I toured around the city before heading out that night to the next destination.

-We started our day with a hearty breakfast of Ful, which is a popular breakfast in Egypt consisting of a stew of fava beans, veggies & various herbs & spices.
+I started my day with a hearty breakfast of Ful, which is a popular breakfast in Egypt consisting of a stew of fava beans, veggies & various herbs & spices.
 It is typically served warm and a staple in most places in Egypt and throughout the Arab world.
-We picked up some of this awesome morning chow at Felfela in downtown Cairo but it is served at most places, including all hotels we stayed at.
+I picked up some of this awesome morning chow at Felfela in downtown Cairo but it is served at most places, including all hotels I stayed at.
 Another thing popular for breakfast is of course the traditional Egyptian tea.

 3E43A1C5-C4F0-4EE0-B215-3F656D33E6A3